oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   Mass:
     derived_from: scalar
     units: { g: 1 } # Short notation.
 Integer automatically converted to float
-    prefixes: *ISO80000 # Note map of prefixes is used by both length and mass by means of YAML anchor and alias
+    prefixes: *ISO80000 # Note map of prefixes is used by both Length and Mass by means of YAML anchor and alias

 node_types:
   Box: